GetMetaMap/metamap-cordova-plugin/docs/mati-ionic-cordova.md

 category: 61ae8e8dba577a0010791480
 ---

-# Mati for Ionic Cordova Usage Guide
+# MetaMap for Ionic Cordova Usage Guide

 This is a usage guide to implement Mati for [Ionic for Cordova framework](https://ionicframework.com/docs/v1/guide/preface.html) for the following platforms: